SiriDB/grafana-siridb-http-datasource/README.md

 ```

 ## Usage
-See the following blog article on hot to configure and use this plugin: https://github.com/transceptor-technology/grafana-siridb-http-example.
+See the following blog article on how to configure and use this plugin: https://github.com/transceptor-technology/grafana-siridb-http-example.